danielcbit/apcctrl/doc/manual/maintaining_ups.rst

     Smart-UPS are controlled by a microprocessor within the UPS.
     Sometimes it is necessary to reset this microprocessor, especially after the installation of new batteries.
-Stop the PowerChute plus [or apcupsd] software from running and disconnect the serial cable.
+Stop the PowerChute plus [or apcctrl] software from running and disconnect the serial cable.
     There must be at least a 30% load attached to the UPS during this procedure, but the process will cause the UPS to shut off and cut power to its outlets.
 Therefore, attach a non-critical load to the